 MTGN 300, Foundry Metallurgy, is offered in the Spring and provides in-depth look at the art, science, and technology of casting as a manufacturing method.
 Students in MTGN 300 will experience most of the casting options available in the foundry.

 Our hot glass blowing shop is up and running!
-Contact Geoff for more information and/or if you’re interested in a tour, lessons, or anything else.
+Contact Sarah for more information and/or if you’re interested in a tour, lessons, or anything else.

 Soda Lime Saturdays (SLS) is a glassblowing workshop for current Mines students and faculty.
 Keramos, the materials science professional organization, hosts a campus wide SLS the first Saturday each month.
 Gaffers (experienced glass blowers) will assist you in making a paperweight with a design and color of your choosing.
 Check the Daily Blast for sign-up details.
-For more information contact firstname.lastname@example.org.
+For more information contact Sarah Harling (firstname.lastname@example.org)